U.S. imposes electronics ban on flights from major Middle Eastern and African airports

 Passengers will have to check in any devices bigger than a smartphone -- including iPads, Kindles and laptops -- before clearing security or boarding, U.S. officials said, citing terrorism concerns.

-The indefinite ban will affect more than 50 flights from 10 airports, including major global hubs like Dubai and Istanbul, according to senior administration officials.
-The nine airlines affected by the ban were notified of the procedures by the Transportation Security Administration at 3 a.m.
+The indefinite ban will affect more than 50 flights from 10 airports in the mainly Muslim countries, including major hubs such as Dubai and Istanbul, according to senior administration officials.
+The nine airlines affected were notified of the procedures by the U.S. at 3 a.m.
 ET Tuesday and must comply within 96 hours.

+The U.K. is considering introducing a similar ban, and an announcement could come later on Tuesday, government sources said.

 Top international carriers -- like Emirates Airline, Qatar Airways and Turkish Airlines -- are among those that will have to implement the ban.